Client: The Metropolitan Museum of Art & Diller Scofidio + Renfro

 Our Role: Design Engineering, Fabrication, and Installation

-Description: Heavenly Bodies: Fashion and the Catholic Imagination is the Met Costume Institute’s spring 2018 exhibition and its largest to-date, spanning 27 galleries in two locations, The Met Fifth Avenue and The Met Cloisters.
+Description: Lauded as a groundbreaking showcase of fashion and art inspired by Catholicism, the Met Costume Institute’s spring 2018 exhibition Heavenly Bodies: Fashion and the Catholic Imagination was its largest to-date, spanning 27 galleries in two locations, The Met Fifth Avenue and The Met Cloisters.

 Designed by the renowned architectural firm of Diller Scofidio + Renfro with The Met’s Design Department, the exhibition examines fashion’s ongoing engagement with the devotional practices and traditions of Catholicism by presenting objects from The Met’s collection alongside papal robes and accessories from the Sistine Chapel sacristy, many of which have never been seen outside the Vatican.
 Contemporary couture items are also presented in The Met’s Fifth Avenue galleries and the Met Cloisters.